virtual/100daysofcode/index.md

+## Day 47: 2017-10-09 Monday

+> Submitted 4th PR for #Hacktoberfest & watched videos from @mpjm on functions & promises 🐱🐱🐱 47/#100DaysOfCode

+## Day 46: 2017-10-08 Sunday

+> My project is currently a mess of React and EJS... but I've got an API loading & @semanticui to make it pretty! 👩‍🎨 46/#100DaysOfCode

+## Day 45: 2017-10-07 Saturday

+## Day 44: 2017-10-06 Friday

+> Researching how to store keys & secret squirrel passwords in project's config.js.
+Starting a video library project!
+44/#100DaysOfCode

 ## Day 43: 2017-10-05 Thursday

 > Angered the API gods by accidentally calling React components from each other's template.
 (Loop!) ☁️ Lesson learned!
 43/#100DaysOfCode

 ### MCS

 - [React Weather App using OpenWeatherMap API](https://github.com/virtual/reactWeatherApp)
 - [Passing Props](https://facebook.github.io/react-native/docs/props.html)
 - Arrow functions allow you to run a callback without changing scope